Frugal Living Tips from the Great Depression

 18. Make your things last

-Taking care of your things means they’ll last longer, and they wouldn’t require the extra expense of repairing or replacing.
-Remember to wipe your shoes right away so that dirt and dust wouldn’t accumulate.
+Taking care of your things means they’ll last longer, and they won’t require the extra expense of repairing or replacing.
+Remember to wipe your shoes right away so that dirt and dust don’t accumulate.
 Store your bags in safe places to prevent them from fading or getting dusty.
 Keep your valuables away from conspicuous places to avoid them getting stolen.

 19. Opt for reusable products

-Also consider using cloth diapers in lieu of disposable diapers, and refilling water tumblers instead of buying bottled water.
+Also consider using cloth diapers instead of disposable diapers, and refilling water tumblers instead of buying bottled water.

 20. Take advantage of hand-me-downs

-Our grandparents were very excellent at taking care of their stuff that they get handed down from one sibling to the next.
-Clothes, shoes, toys and other things are just some of the things you can get as a hand-me-down from other family members.
-But you can explore other options as well, such as a baby stroller from a friend, a decent couch from a cousin or kitchen cookware from your mother.
+Our grandparents were excellent at taking care of theirhand–me-downs, clothing that was passed from one sibling to the next.
+Clothes, shoes, toys, electronics are just some of the things you can get as a hand-me-down from other family members.
+But you can explore other options as well, such as a baby stroller from a friend, a decent couch from a cousin, or kitchen cookware from your mother.

-They can still very well apply today, whether you’re looking to save more money, increase your household income, pay down debt, or more.
-So if you want to find more of these frugality hacks, go ask your grandparents and other old folks!
+They can still be applied today, whether you’re looking to save more money, increase your household income, pay down debt, or more.
+So if you want to find more of these frugality hacks, go ask your grandparents and other older folks!
 They’ll surely have something valuable to share with you.